Haukedalen

 Haukedalen is a village in Sunnfjord Municipality in Vestland county, Norway.
 The village is located in the Haukedalen valley at the northwestern end of the lake Haukedalsvatnet.
 The village lies in a fairly remote valley surrounded by the Gaularfjellet mountains.
 The town of Førde lies about 35 km to the west.
 Haukedalen Church is located in the village.
-The glaciers Grovabreen and Jøstafonn are both about 10 km to the northeast and east respectively.
+The glaciers Grovabreen and Jostefonni are both about 10 km to the northeast and east respectively.